qiuqiangkong/music_transcription_MAPS/README.md

 # Automatic music transcription (AMT) of polyphonic piano using deep neural network (Implemented using pytorch).

-## The "Learning the Attack, Decay and Pitch for Piano Music Transcription" code will be pushed soon.

 Author: Qiuqiang Kong (q.kong@surrey.ac.uk)

 ## Summary